somehow79/java_sdk/README.md

 *IdentityX is a human authentication platform enabling people, across any channel to easily assert and protect their identity.*

-For more details on how to use this SDK please see [https://daoninc.github.io/fido-integration]https://daoninc.github.io/fido-integration.
+For more details on how to use this SDK please see [FIDO Integration guide](https://daoninc.github.io/fido-integration).

 ##Help
 Contact us via email at support@daon.com.
 You can also see the IdentityX documentation for more information.